Hartrik/Sand-Game-2/README.md

 Several prepared templates can be found in `menus > tools`.
 Insertion can be canceled using *RMB*.

-Saved canvases can also be inserted as a templates.
+Saved canvases can also be inserted as templates.

 ### Editing tools